 As DINKS, you and your spouse likely rely on two incomes to meet your monthly obligations, save for retirement, and have some money to spend on fun expenses like travel, clothes, and meals out.
 When one of you loses a job, you may both worry.
 The uncertainty of job loss is often the most difficult to handle—when will your spouse find another job?
 Will the job pay as much as the previous job?
 What will you do if your spouse can’t find a job?
 With job loss comes anxiety and stress, but there are ways to reduce it.

 What to Do When Your Spouse Can’t Find a Job

 There are several steps you can take to make a time of unemployment less stressful.

 As soon as you find out about the job loss, revamp your budget.
 You’ll want to cut unnecessary expenses so that the remaining spouse’s income will stretch further.
 This can hopefully help you avoid dipping into your emergency fund too deeply or going into debt during this time.

 Slashing your budget can be difficult, but remember, this move is only temporary.
-Once you’re spouse finds a job and you recovery from this temporary setback, you can go back to your old budget.
+Once your spouse finds a job and you recover from this temporary setback, you can go back to your old budget.

 Network with Friends and Family

 Although your spouse may be embarrassed that she can’t find a job, now is not the time to sulk quietly.
 Instead, both you and your spouse should let your friends and relatives know that your spouse is out of work and looking for a job.
 You never know who in your circle might know someone who can help connect your spouse with a new job.

 When one spouse loses a job, both spouses often feel depressed, anxious, and short-tempered.
 As a spouse who is still employed, you may feel extra pressure because both of you are relying completely on your income.

 However, take the time to be supportive and encourage your spouse.
 You will get through this together, and your spouse will more than likely find another job.
 By encouraging one another, you can make a difficult situation less challenging.